Kunal2341/angledImageTransformation/README.md

 https://learnopencv.com/feature-based-image-alignment-using-opencv-c-python/

 Now when I shape the entire image there are going to be part of the image which will be blacked out. in order to have a rectangular image but that won't be as bad.
-I have also created a YOLO model to detect a person which is working well and using the bounding box on the image multiplied by the same transformation matrix I will be able to accurately locate the person.
-I have found the following code which serves my purpose perfectly but it is in C++, but I need it in python.
-So right now I am struggling with converting it to python, so if you know someone that that knows both C++ and Python, it will be extremely useful.

 https://scode7.blogspot.com/2019/05/perspective-transformation-opencv-c.html